 Danielle Maddon, violin

 Violinist Danielle Maddon is well known to New England audiences for her vibrant playing and broad experience as a soloist, concertmaster, recitalist, chamber and orchestral musician.
-Performing on both modern and period instruments, Ms Maddon has appeared in venues including Carnegie Hall, Vatican City, and Tokyo's Suntory Hall, in repertoire spanning four centuries.
+Performing on both modern and period instruments, Ms. Maddon has appeared in venues including Carnegie Hall, Vatican City, and Tokyo's Suntory Hall, in repertoire spanning four centuries.
 Critics have hailed her playing as "magnificent", "stunning", "masterful", and "heartfelt".
-She performs with Boston Baroque, Emmanuel Music, the Boston Pops, the Boston Musica Viva, Cantata Singers, the Boston Cecelia, and other groups.
+She performs regularly with Boston Baroque, Emmanuel Music, the Boston Pops, the Boston Musica Viva, Cantata Singers, the Boston Cecelia, Aston Magna, and other ensembles.